Vattghern203/yonaka/INSTRUCTIONS.md

 The framework uses variables for almost everithing, allowing the user to customize a big portion of the Akatsuki-CSS default styling, simulating a mini design system.

 I've create a pattern that works like this.
-1. I create the sub variables for example, to a border(color, width and it's style)
+1. I create the sub variables for example, to a border(color, width and it's style) _Experimental_

 ```css
 --border-color: var(--primary) // red;